• Skip to primary navigation

 How to cut a caramel slice (millionaire's shortbread) without cracking?

 The trick is to add a neutral oil to the chocolate.
-To get clean even slices, mark your slice using a ruler, and then warm up your sharp knife in hot water, wipe dry and cut.
+To get clean even slices, mark your slice using a ruler, and then warm up your sharp knife in hot water, wipe dry, and cut.
 By warming up the blade and wiping it clean in between each slice you will get perfect slices.

 When should a caramel slice (millionaire's shortbread) be cut?

-The caramel slice should only be cut once the caramel and chocolate have set completely.
+The caramel slice should only be cut once the caramel and chocolate have been set completely.
 To ensure this, place the slice in the fridge for two hours or overnight.

 Why didn't the caramel slice (millionaire's shortbread) set?